What is a brass core chip?

 The evidence is clear that Bill Akeman obtained the $1 Harrah’s chips from an unrelated party and had no knowledge of their nature or origin beyond what he was told by the seller.
 He related the circumstances under which he acquired the chips to Dean Porter at the time he sold the chips to Porter.
 All the information known by Bill Akeman was related to Dean Porter at the time of the transaction.

-Based on all the information gathered by the Board of Directors, it has been decided that there was no violation of the Code of Ethics of the CC&GTCC in the transaction in which Dean Porter obtained the two $1 green Harrah’s chips from Bill Akeman.
+Based on all the information gathered by the Board of Directors, it has been decided that there was no violation of the Code of Ethics of the CCA in the transaction in which Dean Porter obtained the two $1 green Harrah’s chips from Bill Akeman.

 Dean Porter has presented written evidence to substantiate his claim that he obtained the $25 red Ranch House chip from Bill Akeman.
 Bill Akeman does not recall ever having this chip and does not believe that he sold the chip to Porter.
 According to his account, if he did sell the chip to Porter, he did so without any knowledge of the origin or nature of the chip.
 The only source of non-genuine brass core chips that we are aware of is David Whalen.
 There is no evidence that Whalen ever produced a $25 red Ranch House chip for Bill Akeman or for anyone else.
 There is conflicting information regarding this transaction and there is no collaborating evidence to support or contradict either party’s testimony.

-Based on all the information gathered by the Board of Directors, it has been decided that there was no evidence of a violation of the Code of Ethics of the CC&GTCC in the transaction in which Dean Porter alleges that he obtained a $25 red Ranch House chip from Bill Akeman.
+Based on all the information gathered by the Board of Directors, it has been decided that there was no evidence of a violation of the Code of Ethics of the CCA in the transaction in which Dean Porter alleges that he obtained a $25 red Ranch House chip from Bill Akeman.

 The Board of Directors found as follows by a vote of 5-0.